Skip to content ↓

 We want children to think about and delight in what makes their spirituality shine.

-On our Spirituality Day, all classes will be looking at how school develops their mind, body and spirit to enable them to become fully rounded individuals.
+On our Spirituality Day, all classes looked at how school develops their mind, body and spirit to enable them to become fully rounded individuals.